NYSE and Nasdaq challenger MEMX delays launch due to coronavirus crisis

 “MEMX’s new normal is similar to most companies, with video calls replacing in-person conversations and sweatsuits replacing business suits,” Kellner said.

-MEMX, which still needs approval from the U.S. Securities and Exchange Commission (SEC), is funded and controlled by some of the biggest customers of Intercontinental Exchange Inc’s (ICE.N) NYSE and of Nasdaq.
+MEMX, which still needs approval from the U.S. Securities and Exchange Commission (SEC), is funded and controlled by some of the biggest customers of Intercontinental Exchange Inc’s NYSE and of Nasdaq.

-The founders include Bank of America Corp (BAC.N), UBS (UBSG.S), Virtu Financial (VIRT.O), Morgan Stanley (MS.N), Fidelity, Citadel Securities, Charles Schwab Corp (SCHW.N), E*Trade Financial Corp (ETFC.O) and TD Ameritrade Holdings Corp (AMTD.O).
-Goldman Sachs Group (GS.N), JPMorgan Chase & Co, and Jane Street Capital have also thrown their backing behind the New York-based company.
+The founders include Bank of America Corp, UBS, Virtu Financial, Morgan Stanley, Fidelity, Citadel Securities, Charles Schwab Corp, E*Trade Financial Corp and TD Ameritrade Holdings Corp.
+Goldman Sachs Group, JPMorgan Chase & Co, and Jane Street Capital have also thrown their backing behind the New York-based company.

 Kellner said MEMX, which now has more than 40 employees, is still hiring and signing on new exchange members as it works with the SEC on its regulatory approval.